 You can set up the account to automatically move money from chequing to savings using the Save Matic feature.

-While you get 1 free RBC ATM cash withdrawal every month, the following transactions fees apply:
+While you get one free RBC ATM cash withdrawal every month, the following transaction fees apply:

 - $5 for each additional debit transaction